Here at Cyber PR I frequently have musicians call and ask me to write and blast a press release for an upcoming EP or album.

-(If you do not have letterhead put your logo or your record company’s logo at the top).
-Your press release should be formatted like this:
+(If you do not have letterhead put your logo or your record company’s logo at the top of the page).

-1. FOR IMMEDIATE RELEASE
+Step 1 – FOR IMMEDIATE RELEASE

-All Press Releases start with ‘FOR IMMEDIATE RELEASE’ written in the top left hand corner, and always in CAPS.
+All Press Releases start with ‘FOR IMMEDIATE RELEASE’ written in the top left hand corner, always in CAPS.